Pros and Cons of Biological Pest Control

 The biological pest control method of controlling and getting rid of pests is way better and environmentally friendly as compared to others.

+The biological method is mainly used as it is environmentally friendly and safe.
 Plus, no remains of the pest control agents are left in the air.

-The biological process of controlling pests might seem easy, but it is not, especially if this is the first time you are doing it.
+So, the biological process of controlling pests might seem easy, but it is not, especially if this is the first time you are doing it.

 Biological pest control has three strategies, and each strategy is different from the others, having different steps and agents.
 These strategies include: